heychirag/jekyll-google-photos/README.md

 # Installing

-add the following to your Gemfile:
+add the following to your plugins in `_config.yml`:
 ```
-gem 'jekyll-google-photos'
+- jekyll-google-photos
 ```

-then:
+Install the gem using bundle or use the regular gem installation method
 ```
-bundle install
+bundle add jekyll-google-photos
 ```
-Note: Simplified installation is still a WIP

 You also need to add this plugin to your `_config.yml` file:
 ```